JulianBreamGuitar.com

 • Guitar used for the recording of the album 20th Century Guitar recorded in September 1966.

-• Despite the success of the 20th Century Guitar album, Bream took the guitar back to Rubio and ended trading it for a new guitar he had just built.
+• Despite the success of the 20th Century Guitar album, Bream took the guitar back to Rubio and ended up trading it for a new guitar he had just built.

 • Interesting story about the next buyer of this guitar as told by David Rubio.
 The guitar was resold as a new guitar.
 The buyer then resold it because he wanted one that sounded more like Bream's!